Want to learn about the latest help in renovating and building?

 As I said upfront, in late 2019, early 2020, Australians experienced some of the worst fires this country has seen.
 The damage and trauma was significant and extends over a wide-ranging area, with so many having lost their homes, livelihoods, family members, and of course the loss of flora and fauna.

-Before all of this happened, a member of “How to Get it Right” who was closely involved in the recovery efforts after the Victorian Fires of 2009, had got in touch with me about creating helpful information for those rebuilding after bushfires.
+Before all of this happened, a member of my online program who was closely involved in the recovery efforts after the Victorian Fires of 2009, had got in touch with me about creating helpful information for those rebuilding after bushfires.

 At the time, it didn’t seem relevant … crazy how quickly things change hey?